lukeclopez/TheBookOfJashar/how-to-play.md

 ### 3. Move Soldiers

 Move each soldier up to 3 spaces in any direction.
-If a soldier can reach a city during the turn, he can start attacking it in the same turn.
+* If a soldier can reach a city during the turn, he can start attacking it in the same turn.
+* Two soldiers cannot occupy the same space.

 ### 4. Keep Time